brendanarekibo/jekyll-gulp/readme.md

 # Boilerplate for Jekyll and Gulp

 ## Process
-Clone repository
+- Clone repository
-run npm install
+- run npm install
-run gulp serve
+- run gulp serve

+#paths
+Paths located in _assets/gulp_config.
+Some are Jekyll specific.
+Can be re-jigged to be more generic for other templates

+#Gulp tasks
+- Complile Sass, uses PostCSS to auto prefix for up to last two browsers
+- build CSS file
+- Build and minify scripts into one JS file
+- Uses imagemin (Options can be included i.e. make progressive)

 ## Tutorials followed
 - https://www.taniarascia.com/make-a-static-website-with-jekyll/